Mekhail-Meiring/WebWorkFlow/README.md

         - Docker installation
         - Make installation (for Unix-based systems)

+      - Github Repository Packages:
+          - Navigate to Github repository packages and pull the latest image of the container.
+          - Run the following command in the terminal:
+              - docker run -p 8080:8080 ghcr.io/mekhail-meiring/webworkflow:latest

       - For Unix-based systems (such as Linux).
           - Open the terminal and use the following commands:
               - make package
               - make run

       - For other systems:
           - Run the following gradle commands in the terminal:
               - gradlew clean
               - gradlew bootBuildImage
               - docker run -p 8080:8080 docker.io/library/webworkflow:0.0.1-SNAPSHOT

       - Access the application by navigating to http://localhost:8080 in your web browser.

 ## Live Deployment: